Japan Air Lines Flight 123: Passengers

-The flight was during the Obon holiday period when many Japanese people make trips to their hometowns or to resorts.
+The flight was during the Obon holiday period when many Japanese people travel to their hometowns or to resorts.
 Twenty-two non-Japanese were on board the flight, including four residents of Hong Kong, two from Italy and six from the United States, and one each from West Germany and the United Kingdom.
-Some ostensible foreigners had dual nationality, and some of them were residents of Japan.
+Some apparent foreigners had dual nationality, and some of them were residents of Japan.